olix3001/exers/README.md

 This feature allows you to use Cython for the Python runtime.
 This makes code execution faster, but requires Cython to be installed.

+## Examples :page_facing_up:

+Examples can be found in the `examples` directory.
+To run them, you need to install the required dependencies for the languages you want to use.
+You can then run the examples with `cargo run --example <example_name>`.

 ## Dockerfile :whale:

 This project contains a Dockerfile that can be used to build a docker image with all the required dependencies for all the languages and runtimes.
 This image can be used to base your own images on :smile:.